Kanban for Software Teams

 Summary

-• A Kanban System can act as a flow accelerator for software delivery.
+• A Kanban System can act as an accelerator for software delivery.

 • Building a Kanban System is achieved via 3 basic steps:

-• Actively managing the flow of work through the workflow.
+• Actively managing the flow of work through the system – through the use of WIP limits and Kanban signaling.

 • A Kanban System is framework-agnostic, and can be used either stand-alone or to supplement other frameworks like Scrum.

 Kanban provides a system for flow-based software development.
-It is is a method for maximizing the flow of value through a delivery system.
 It seeks to achieve delivery of maximum business value in minimum cycle time.
 It pursues this goal by operating a visual, work-in-progress limited pull system.

 Kanban adoption requires no major disruption to existing delivery processes or organizational structures.
 Kanban is framework-agnostic.
 The transition can be evolutionary and self-directed.
 Here is a summary of the basic steps for setting up and operating a Kanban system for software development: